 2. What is the current state of nanoscience and nanotechnology?

-A wide variety of nanoscale materials and coatings are already in use in consumer products such as cosmetics and sunscreens, fibres and textiles, dyes, and paints.
+A wide variety of functional nanoscale materials and functional nanoscale surfaces are in use in consumer products, including cosmetics and sunscreens, fibres and textiles, dyes, fillers, paints, emulsions and colloids.